adamhenson/s3-image-uploader/README.md

 * @param {string} source - Path of image.
 Required.
 * @param {function} callback - Callback that receives argument of false or data object.
 Required.

+### getSize
+* @param {string} source - Path of image.
+Required.
+* @param {function} callback - Callback that receives argument of false or data object.
+Required.
+The received data object will be in a format similar to this: `{ width: 1200, height: 900 }`

 ### upload
 * @param {object} options - Configuration object.
 Required.
   * {string} options.fileId - Used to uniquely identify file.
 Required.